-(8) Fair Value Measurements
+(9) Fair Value Measurements

 Fair value is defined as the price that the Portfolio would receive to sell an asset, or would pay to transfer a liability, in an orderly transaction between market participants at the date of measurement.
 The Fair Value Measurements and Disclosures provisions of GAAP also establish a framework for measuring fair value, and a three-level hierarchy for fair value measurement that is based upon the transparency of inputs to the valuation of an asset or liability.
-Inputs may be observable or unobservable and refer, broadly, to the assumptions that market participants would use in pricing the asset or liability based on market data obtained from sources independent of the Portfolio.
+Inputs may be observable or unobservable and refer, broadly, to the assumptions that market participants would use in pricing the asset or liability.
+Observable inputs reflect the assumptions that market participants would use in pricing the asset or liability.
+Observable from sources independent of the Portfolio.
 Unobservable inputs reflect the Portfolio's own assumptions about the assumptions that market participants would use in pricing the asset or liability, developed based on the best information available in the circumstances.
 The fair value measurement level within the fair value hierarchy for the assets and liabilities of the Portfolio is based on the lowest level of any input that is significant to the overall fair value measurement.
 The three-level hierarchy of inputs is summarized below: